Avalanche-io/C4docs/docs/examples/C4example.c4.md

         sources
           "/show/shot/assets/movies"

+# Entities

+Entities are users, organizations, agents, and other 'actors' within the C4 environment.
+Each with specific rights and permissions over assets and resources.

+Here we define a user entity.

+    joshua
+      Entity user
+        full name: Joshua Kolden
+        email: joshua@studiopyxis.com
+        rights
+          admin
+            Batman Begins
+            Studio Pyxis

-Here we create the Studio Pyxis entity.
+Here we create the "Studio Pyxis" entity.
 Note that Studio Pyxis only means "Studio Pyxis" within this file / domain.
-Within the global domain "com.studiopyxis.c4" and it's aliases would be _registered_ and have certified signing certificates from a certificate authority for validation.
+Within the global domain "com.studiopyxis.c4" and it's aliases would be _registered_ and have certified signing certificates from a certificate authority for validation similar to how web domains work.

     Studio Pyxis
       Entity company